 The Office of Sustainability works to make the world a better place.
-We save resources, and money, through testing new technologies and encouraging new ways of thinking that positively impact the environment, our local economy and all who live, work and play in Raleigh.
+We save resources and money by testing new technologies and encouraging new ways of thinking that have a positive impact on the environment, our local economy, and all who live, work, and play in Raleigh.
 Our innovative leadership will make Raleigh a resilient city, better positioned to manage inevitable natural and economic challenges.

 Raleigh is a Nationally Certified 4-STAR Community